voronianski/is-express-schema-valid/README.md

 ### Formats

-There several additional formats added for easy validating the requests:
+There are several additional formats added for easy validating the requests:

 - `"mongo-object-id"` - check if the string is a valid hex-encoded representation of a [MongoDB ObjectId](http://docs.mongodb.org/manual/reference/object-id/)
 - `"alpha"` - check if the string contains only letters (a-zA-Z)